-You may be tempted to get by with the bare-bones coverage offered by your employer, but the COVID-19 pandemic has brought life insurance coverage to the forefront of our minds.
+You may be tempted to get by with the bare-bones coverage offered by your employer, but recent health crises have brought life insurance coverage to the forefront of our minds.

 Pro tip: If you wait until you’re older to look into life insurance, you’ll wind up paying significantly more for coverage.
 You’ll also lose out on the peace of mind potential that comes with responsible financial planning.
 Want to learn more about this often-overlooked step to getting all your ducks in a row?
 We’ve got you covered.